 2. Emphasize outreach campaigns

-It’s nothing new for schools to focus on outreach campaigns for possible donors, but this can be used for prospective students to see what types of scholarships your school offers and your school’s future projects.
+It’s nothing new for schools to focus on outreach campaigns for possible donors, in fact, it is one of the most important higher education marketing strategies, but this can also be used for prospective students to see what types of scholarships your school offers and your school’s future projects.
 The best way to do this?
 Be loud about your campaign.

 (Northwestern’s graphics on the dedicated website of their outreach campaign cleanly and clearly shows off its success)